jeffh/Seafood/README.rst

 - Uploads all the pillars and salts to the deploy_host (our master) from the base configuration and yacs configuration.
 - Runs ``salt '*' state.highstate`` on the master - this propagates all the changes directly to all minions (including itself).

+And that's it!
+You can look around and create your own configurations to tinker around with salt.
+Generally, all the shared states go in 'base', where system group specific configurations are in their own directories.

 -----------------
 External Packages